 While working in Excel, users have to apply various types of functions and their corresponding formulas.
 One such function is the SUM function of Excel.
 Applying the formula to each cell of a large data set is tedious and time-consuming.
 Copying the formula in such cases can save the users’ time.
 In this article, I will show you how to copy a SUM function formula in Excel.

-6 Easy Ways to Copy SUM Formula in Excel
+How to Copy SUM Formula in Excel: 6 Suitable Ways

 In this article, you will see six easy ways to copy a SUM formula in Excel.
-From using the Copy and Paste command of Excel to using AutoFill, keyboard shortcuts, and many other techniques you will see to copy the formula.
+From using the Copy and Paste command of Excel to using AutoFill, keyboard shortcuts, and many other techniques you will see to copy the SUM function.

 To illustrate the procedure further, I will use the following data set.